Julia (2022 TV series): Season 1 (2022)

+Season 2 (2023)

 Production

 The series entered development at HBO Max in September 2019 after being greenlit for a pilot order, with Chris Keyser showrunning, and Joan Cusack nearing a deal to star in the titular role.
 By March 2020, Cusack had exited the series, and Sarah Lancashire was cast as Julia.
 Tom Hollander, Brittany Bradford, Bebe Neuwirth and Isabella Rossellini were added in supporting roles.
 In March 2020, three days into initial filming of the pilot, production was suspended due to the COVID-19 pandemic.

 In September 2020, David Hyde Pierce was cast to replace Hollander, who exited the project.
 In July 2021, Robert Joy, Erin Neufer, James Cromwell and Adriane Lenox were added to the cast.

 Filming of the pilot resumed in Boston in October 2020.
-In January 2021, it was announced that the pilot - written by Daniel Goldfarb and directed by Charles McDougall - had been picked up to series, with an 8-episode order.
+In January 2021, it was announced that the pilot—written by Daniel Goldfarb and directed by Charles McDougall—had been picked up to series, with an 8-episode order.
 Filming wrapped in September 2021.

 The series premiered on March 31, 2022, with the first three episodes available immediately and the rest debuting on a weekly basis until May 5.
-On May 4, 2022, HBO Max renewed the series for a second season.
+On May 4, 2022, HBO Max renewed the series for a second season, which premiered on November 16, 2023.
 In September 2022, it was reported that Rachel Bloom joined the cast for the second season.
+In January 2024, it was reported that the series was canceled after two seasons.